Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 Vitamin B9 participates in a methylation cycle that relies on several cofactors present in the Singular formula.
 Vitamin B12 (methylcobalamin) catalyses the transfer of the methyl group from 5-MTHF to homocysteine: without B12, folate remains trapped in its methylated form and the cycle stalls.
 Vitamin B6 (pyridoxal-5'-phosphate) operates in the transsulfuration pathway, the second route for homocysteine degradation, directing this amino acid towards cysteine and glutathione synthesis.
-Trimethylglycine (betaine) provides an alternative remethylation route via the BHMT enzyme, relieving demand on the folate cycle.
+Glycine belongs to the same one-carbon metabolism.
+The interconversion between serine and glycine feeds the folate pool with the one-carbon units that B9 then carries.
 Iron benefits indirectly from this cooperation: optimal folate status supports normal red blood cell formation, the primary vehicle for iron in the bloodstream.

 Safety & Precautions